Betty Lewis Collection

-When Betty Lewis, Watsonville’s historian, passed away over a year ago, recognition was made of her many years of research and writing local history.
+When Betty Lewis, Watsonville’s historian, passed away in 2008, recognition was made of her many years of research and writing local history.
 She shared this vast knowledge of Central California, and Watsonville in particular, through seven books, numerous pamphlets and short publications, walking tour maps of the Watsonville’s historic areas, a lengthy series of radio programs, and weekly columns on local history published in the Register-Pajaronian newspaper.

 - 1974 Victorian Homes of Watsonville revised 1981

 - 1974 Walking & Driving Tour of Watsonville

 - 1975 Highlights in the history of Watsonville Watsonville Federal Savings and Loan